 Which Pet Fish Are Best For Beginners?

 In my opinion, the pet fish that is best for beginners is the Zebra Danio.
 Other good fits are guppies, mollies, and smaller tetras.
 A Betta works if you have a tank big enough for it.
 See our Betta Fish Care guide for a full overview on proper Betta Fish care.
+You can also check our our best fish for a 5 gallon fish tank post if you are looking for a smaller setup.

 Can Fish Live Without An Air Pump?